- 4710 Kingsway, Suite 1418, Burnaby, British Columbia, V5H 4N2, Canada

-- Restructuring, Business Modelling & Analytics, Debt Financing, Business Financing, Equity Financing, Mergers & Acquisitions, Divestitures, Business Valuations, Dispute Resolution, Fraud, Forensics and Asset Recovery, Estate Trustee During Litigation, Litigation Support, Interim Management, Executive Search, Fractional CFO, Training and Coaching, Business Strategy, Operational Excellence, Process Automation, Procurement & Expense Reduction, Organisation Design, Change Management, Turnaround, IT Consulting
+- Restructuring, Business Modelling & Analytics, Debt Financing, Business Financing, Equity Financing, Mergers & Acquisitions, Business Valuations, Dispute Resolution, Fraud, Forensics & Asset Recovery, Estate Trustee During Litigation, Litigation Support, Interim Management, Executive Search, Fractional CFO, Training & Coaching, Business Strategy, Operational Excellence, Process Automation, Procurement & Expense Reduction, Organisation Design, Change Management, Turnaround, IT Management

 - Financial Advisor, Forensic Accountant, Forensic Accountant, Forensic Technology, Insolvency Practitioner, Insolvency Trustee, Investigations Professional, Litigation Support Professional, Restructuring & Turnaround Professional